BushraArshad96/Semrush-TW/README.md

 > **_NOTE:_**  This `Dockerfile` uses a **Python 3.5** base image, then copies the application code into the container, and configures the container to run the Python web server on port **8000**.

 4. Now, you need to build the Docker image.
-Access a terminal and navigate to the root of the project directory i.e., quickstart_docker, then run the following command:
+Access a terminal and navigate to the root of the project directory i.e., `quickstart_docker`, then run the following command:

 ```bash
 docker build -f docker/application/Dockerfile -t exampleapp .